Disclosure: Some links may be affiliate links. If you buy an item via links on our site, we may earn a commission. Learn more.

 - Weight capacity: 350 lbs

 This is a great option for anyone who needs an all-terrain knee scooter that won’t let them down in terms of strength and stability.
-The robust design has been created to handle uneven ground and the wider, durable tyres make light work of any surface.
+The robust design has been created to handle uneven ground, and the wider, 12-inch durable tires make light work of any surface and provide great maneuverability.

-The Drive knee walker is also perfect for slightly larger patients who weigh over 350lbs thanks to its increased weight capacity and if you are concerned about safety, the effective and hard-wearing brakes offer a fast and safe stop.
+The Vive knee walker is also perfect for slightly larger patients thanks to its 300lbs weight capacity.
+If you are concerned about safety, the effective and hard-wearing dual rear brakes offer a fast and safe stop.

-One of the most notable features of this one is the suspension in the knee pad which gives you much greater comfort as well as improved support for the injured leg.
+One of the most notable features of this one is the knee platform is both cushioned and contoured, which helps to provide greater comfort and improved support for the injured leg.

 With a weight capacity of 400lbs, this scooter is the best choice for people who are slightly heavier – you will be getting solid support that will help you to avoid accidents whilst recovering from your injury.